 Today I thought I’d share with you this quick and easy appetizer recipe for fried cheese curds, because…fried cheese.

 Best.
 Decision.
 Ever.

-We stop at Beecher’s every time we go to the market because Kellan likes to watch them make the cheese.
+We stop at Beecher’s every time we go to the market because Kellan and Preston like to watch them make the cheese.
 I, like to snack on the cheese.
 It’s a win, win for both of us.
 And while the cheese is fantabulous, the curds are where it’s at.
 Super flavorful and just the right amount of squeak that you’d expect from curds.
 I could snack on them all day.